configcat/docs/website/docs/sdk-reference/java.md

 > For a baseline, you can download your configuration from ConfigCat's CDN and use it as-is in a file.

 ### Map
-You can configure the SDK to read your feature flags & settings from a `Map<String, Object>`.
+You can configure the SDK to load your feature flag & setting overrides from a `Map<String, Object>`.
 ```java
 Map<String, Object> map = new HashMap<>();
 map.put("enabledFeature", true);